Showoffninja/qms-manual-approval/README.md

   uses: your-github-user/manual-approval@your-dev-branch
   with:
     secret: ${{ secrets.GITHUB_TOKEN }}
-    approvers: trstringer
+    approvers: who_to_approve
 ```

 For `uses`, this should point to your repo and dev branch.

-*Note: To test out the action that uses an approver that is an org team, refer to the [org team approver](#org-team-approver) section for instructions.*
+_Note: To test out the action that uses an approver that is an org team, refer to the [org team approver](#org-team-approver) section for instructions._

 ### Create a release